jedgroev/SGWebsite/lessons/20190219_tidyverse_Marc/README.md

 5. Transform your dataset format into the tidy format.
 6. Build a few explorative plots using the `ggplot2` package from the `tidyverse` suite.
 7. Subset the data to keep only the upper side of the leaf.
-7. Design a one-way ANOVA modelrelevant statistical tests.
+8. Design a one-way ANOVA model that explain the trichome count results.

 # Setup and prerequesites